With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePresence Behavioral Health Procare Centers is one of mental health facilities in Melrose Park, Illinois, located at 1414 Main Street, 60160 zip code.
 Presence Behavioral Health Procare Centers provides telemedicine/telehealth and outpatient treatment.
-Presence Behavioral Health Procare Centers provides couples/family therapy, behavior modification and group therapy to adults, seniors 65 or older and young adults.
+Presence Behavioral Health Procare Centers provides cognitive behavioral therapy, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
 Presence Behavioral Health Procare Centers also supports people with serious mental illness.
-Additional services provided at Presence Behavioral Health Procare Centers include illness management and recovery, court-ordered outpatient treatment and case management.
+Additional services provided at Presence Behavioral Health Procare Centers include illness management and recovery, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.